 The preterite is used:

-To tell of something that happened once — Fui ayer a la tienda.
-(I went to the store yesterday.)
+To tell of something that happened once — Fuimos ayer a la playa.
+(We went to the beach yesterday.)
 Escribí la carta.
 (I wrote the letter.)

 To tell of something that happened more than once but with a specific end — Fui ayer a la tienda seis veces.
 (I went to the store six times yesterday.)
 Leyó el libro cinco veces.
 (He read the book five times.)